YairMZ/LDPC/docs/ldpc_overview/log_spa.md

 ---

 # Discussion
- - The complicated function $\phi(x)$ is rather well-behaved for $x>0$ (see figure below) and can be implemented using a lookup table.
+ - The complicated function $\phi(x)$ is relatively well-behaved for $x>0$ (see figure below) and can be implemented using a lookup table.
- - Reduced complexity versions of this decoder exist where the product can be eliminated altogether subject to some approximations.
+ - Reduced complexity versions of this decoder exist where the product can be eliminated subject to some approximations.

 | ![phi(x).png](../assets/images/phi_x.png)